codewith-salman/Bruce-Portfolio/README.md

 - Professional and modern UI design
 - Hero section with clear personal branding
 - Projects and experience showcase
 - Smooth hover effects and transitions
-- Clean typography and spacing

 ---